circlefin/circle-ooak/README.md

 # Circle LOOFA: Lightweight Object-Oriented Framework for Agents

 ## License
-This work is licensed under Apache 2.0. see SPDX-License-Identifier in the file headings.
+This work is licensed under Apache 2.0.
+See SPDX-License-Identifier in the file headings.

 `SPDX-License-Identifier: Apache-2.0`